-Top Cannabis Organizations Declare War with Los Angeles City Council
+Top Cannabis Organizations Declare War with LA City Council

 The UCBA, UFCW 770 and LA Cannabis Task Force (and their association leaders in Los Angeles) organized a call to arms Monday June 19.
 The revolution was destined to start at the Los Angeles Athletic Club because rush hour traffic and expensive parking makes the venue the most inaccessible part of downtown for the public.
 The purpose of the workshop was to create a new “hostile” coalition to speak out against the city council’s new proposed cannabis regulations.